1.4 Scientific Investigations

 Figure 1.4.1 The Scientific Method is a never ending cycle.

-is actually a complex endeavor that cannot be reduced to a single, linear sequence of steps, like the instructions on a package of cake mix.
+Science is actually a complex endeavor that cannot be reduced to a single, linear sequence of steps, like the instructions on a package of cake mix.
 Real science is nonlinear, iterative (repetitive), creative, unpredictable, and exciting.
 Scientists often undertake the steps of an investigation in a different sequence, or they repeat the same steps many times as they gain more information and develop new ideas.
 Scientific investigations often raise new questions as old ones are answered.
 Successive investigations may address the same questions, but at ever deeper levels.
 Alternatively, an investigation might lead to an unexpected observation that sparks a new question and takes the research in a completely different direction.

 Knowing how scientists “do” science can help you in your everyday life, even if you aren’t a scientist.
 Some steps of the scientific process — such as asking questions and evaluating evidence — can be applied to answering real-life questions and solving practical problems.